Explore

 Attachments

-A motion was made by Councilmember Briggs, seconded by Councilmember Cornell, that the Resolution be approved.
-On a voice vote, the Mayor declared the motion carried unanimously, thus satisfying the eight-vote requirement.
+A motion was made by Councilmember Watson, seconded by Councilmember Disch, that the Work Session of April 27 and Regular Session Meeting Minutes of May 4, 2026 be approved.
+On a voice vote, the Mayor declared the motion carried.

 12. Passed